 1-in-4 video producers say aligning stakeholders who aren’t communicating slows them down.
 And frankly, it shouldn’t be that way.

 Solution: Give reviewers a way to add comments directly on top of your videos (yes, really!)

 Using an online feedback tool like Filestage helps you to keep everyone on the same page and avoid miscommunication, conflicts, or crossover feedback.
 Reviewers can leave comments and annotations directly on top of your videos for others to see in real time.

 - Click and comment, and their feedback will be attached to that timecode

 - Draw on videos to make feedback clearer and more visual

 - Add references and important assets as attachments to comments

 - Tag other stakeholders in a comment thread to bring them into the conversation

-Your review team can discuss feedback there and then, resolving any conflicts themselves so that everyone’s happy, and you know exactly what amends need to be made.
+With this video sharing platform, your review team can discuss feedback there and then, resolve any conflicts themselves so that everyone’s happy, and you know exactly what amends need to be made.

 4. Slow hardware and ridiculously long render times